Abdennacer-Badaoui/Reducing_the_Transformer_Architecture_to_a_Minimum/README.md

     <img src="img\res_1.png" width="800" alt="Simplified Transformer Diagram: WQK">
 </div>

+## MNIST:
+- Using a collapsed matrix \( W_{qk} \), while keeping the MLP intact, results in better validation accuracy (**0.061% improvement**) with a significant parameter reduction of approximately **16%**.
+Adding the omission of \( W_v \) and \( W_O \) further reduces the parameters by nearly **48%**, with only a small performance loss of **0.11%**.

+- Removing only the MLP while maintaining the rest of the architecture reduces the number of parameters by approximately **32%**, with a relatively small performance loss of **0.79%**.

+- For the symmetric variant, the configuration with 1 head shows subpar performance (potentially requiring more epochs to converge).
+However, the 4-head configuration achieves a validation accuracy of **97.49%**, comparable to the asymmetric similarity variant without the MLP (**97.69%**).
+Notably, the symmetric 4-head configuration achieves a **62% parameter reduction**, while the asymmetric variant achieves **48%**.

+- The final variant, without the MLP and with both collapsed and omitted matrices, achieves a validation accuracy of **94.45%** (a performance loss of **3.94%**) while delivering an **80% reduction in parameters**, making it the most parameter-efficient configuration.

+## Conclusion:
+The results demonstrate that collapsing and omitting matrices, combined with the removal of MLPs, can significantly reduce the number of parameters without significantly affecting performance.
+Depending on the use case, one can balance parameter efficiency and performance by using different variants.

 The tables below represents loss and accuracy for different variants of transformer-encoder modifications on MNIST and CIFAR-10 respectively: 1 or 4 heads, with or without the MLP, with a single $W_{qk}$ matrix, no value and projection matrices, or a symmetric similarity measurement.

 <div style="text-align: center;">